Premiership Rugby: League season

-Since the restart of the 2019–20 season, scheduled fixtures which are cancelled because of a COVID-19 outbreak in one of the competing teams will have their outcome and points allocation decided by a Premiership Rugby panel.
+Since the restart of the 2019–20 season, scheduled fixtures which are cancelled because of a COVID-19 outbreak in one of the competing teams will have their outcome and points allocation decided by a PREM Rugby panel.
 As of the start of the 2021–22 season, if the fixture cannot be rescheduled, it is recorded as a 0–0 draw.
-In this situation, if one team would have been able to fulfill the fixture, they will be awarded 4 points, while the team unable to field a matchday squad due to a COVID-19 outbreak will be given 2 points – otherwise, if both teams are impacted by COVID-19, they will each receive 2 points for the affected fixture.
+In this situation, if one team would have been able to fulfil the fixture, they will be awarded 4 points, while the team unable to field a matchday squad due to a COVID-19 outbreak will be given 2 points – otherwise, if both teams are impacted by COVID-19, they will each receive 2 points for the affected fixture.

-Playoffs
+Play-offs

-Following the completion of the regular season, the top 4 teams enter the playoffs, which are held in June.
+Following the completion of the regular season, the top 4 teams enter the play-offs, which are held in June.
 The top two teams receive home advantage, the league leaders hosting the 4th ranked team, and the 2nd place team hosting the 3rd place team.
 The winners of these semi-finals progress to the final, held at Twickenham Stadium, with the winner of the final being crowned champions.

 Promotion and relegation

 Admittance to the Premiership, which is Level 1 of the men's 106-league English rugby union system, is achieved through a system of promotion and relegation between the Premiership and the RFU Championship.
-Originally this meant a season-winning Championship club was promoted, replacing the lowest placed Premiership club which was relegated (since 2021 promotion continues but no Level 1 club has been relegated).
+Originally this meant a season-winning Championship club was promoted, replacing the lowest placed Premiership club which was relegated (between 2021 and 2023 promotion continued but no Level 1 club has been relegated).

 Promotion from the Championship is subject to the Minimum Standards Criteria.
 If a promotion-winning team does not meet these standards then there is no promotion.
-In the 2011–12 season London Welsh won promotion from the Championship but were initially denied promotion under the criteria, reprieving Newcastle Falcons from relegation.
-However London Welsh were found eligible on appeal and Newcastle were relegated.
+In the 2011–12 season, London Welsh won promotion from the Championship, but were initially denied promotion under the criteria, reprieving Newcastle Falcons from relegation.
+However, London Welsh were found eligible on appeal and Newcastle were relegated.